 Holmes was one of the first geologists to support Alfred Wegener’s concept of continental drift, which became widely accepted following the development of the theory of plate tectonics in the 1960s.
 One of the key elements in plate tectonic theory is the phenomenon of seafloor spreading, and it is notable that Holmes’ 1928 paper anticipated this concept by 35 years.

-The full text of Holmes' paper appeared in volume 18 of the Transactions of the Geological Society of Glasgow, which was published in 1931.
+The full text of Holmes’ paper appeared in volume 18 of the Transactions of the Geological Society of Glasgow, which was published in 1931.
 The paper can be viewed on the Lyell Collection website.
 (You can view an extract from the paper without logging in to the website, but will have to log in to view the full text.
 Members of the Geological Society of Glasgow can obtain a user name and password that will allow them to log in; details of how to do this can be found here.)
-A short summary of the lecture appears in the account of the meeting of January 12 1928 in the society's original minute book.
-The following is the full text of the summary in the minute book.
+A short summary of the lecture appears in the account of the meeting of January 12 1928 in the society’s original minute book.
+A scan of the pages of the minute book containing this summary, along with a summary of the subsequent discussion, can be found here.
+The following is the full text of the summary.

 The hypocentric curve was interpreted by Wegener to indicate the existence of two dominant kinds of materials in the earth’s crust, sial* corresponding to the lighter continental areas, and sima* to the denser oceanic floors.
 This view has been confirmed by Miller’s study of surface seismic waves.
 The properties of the sima of the Pacific floor correspond to those of gabbro.
 The effect of compression on gabbro would be to transform the material into eclogite.
 Such change of density and the simultaneous action of isostacy would lead to subsidence of the compressed belt and therefore to the formation of oceanic seeps.
 Applying the principle of isostacy, it is easily shown that the average thickness of the sial should be about 30 km.
 This conclusion is confirmed by the recent work of Jeffreys on near earthquakes, which reveals the existence of an upper layer 10 km. thick (identified with granitic rocks); an intermediate layer 20 km. thick (supposed by Jeffreys to be tachylite, but identified by Holmes with diorite and quartz-diorite on petrological and thermal grounds), and a lower layer which may be eclogite or peridotite or both.
 The continents are thus thin slabs of sial, ranging in composition from granite to diorite, averaging 30 km. thick by about 3000 km. across, and embedded in material which on any interpretation is much more dense than sial.